-A master's degree will substitute for one year of the required experience listed under any option.
+A master's degree in the above fields will substitute for one year of the required experience.

-A Ph.D. will substitute for two years of the required experience listed under any option.
+A Juris Doctorate will substitute for one year of the required experience.

-Advanced degrees will substitute for a maximum of two years of the required experience.
+Graduate training with less than a Ph.D. will substitute for a maximum of one year of the required experience.

 Any college hours or degree must be from a school accredited by one of the following regional accrediting bodies: the Middle States Commission on Higher Education; the New England Commission of Higher Education; the Higher Learning Commission; the Northwest Commission on Colleges and Universities; the Southern Association of Colleges and Schools; and the Western Association of Schools and Colleges.